Chea Vichea: Trial

 Sok Sam Oeun and Born Samnang were judged guilty after a trial where no witnesses testified against the accused and no forensic evidence was brought to court.
 Both individuals were sentenced to 20 years in prison and ordered to pay $5,000 compensation each to the family of the victim.

-Chea Vichea's family turned down the compensation, stating that they did not believe the two convicted were the real murderers.
+Vichea's family turned down the compensation, stating that they did not believe the two convicted were the real murderers.

+Sam Oeun and Samnang were released in September 2013.
+The actual murderers' identities remain unknown.